Car Accident Lawyers

 If the company or person causing your harm acted in an intentional or reckless manner, you also might be entitled to recover punitive damages.

-What Will I Have To Prove To Succeed In My Auto Accident Claim
+What Will I Have To Prove To Succeed In My Florida Auto Accident Claim

-In order to succeed in your claim, you will need to prove three things: (1) the other side acted in a negligent, reckless, or intentional manner; (2) the other side caused your injury; and (3) the amount of your damages.
+If your accident occurred in Florida, you will need to prove three things to succeed in your claim: (1) the other side acted in a negligent, reckless, or intentional manner; (2) the other side caused your injury; and (3) the amount of your damages.

 In regard to the first thing you need to prove, negligence is the failure of the other driver to use reasonable care, which is the care that a careful driver would have used under the same circumstances.

 - The other driver ran a stop sign or red light.

 - The other driver became distracted; for example, texting, reading emails, making a phone call, eating, looking for something.

 - The other driver was speeding or driving too fast for the conditions.